Bounds for Hardness Condensation in the Query Model: Positive Results: Lossy Condensation

-It is a natural question to ask if the gaps in Theorems~\ref{thm:bs-cert-condensation} and \ref{thm:query-condensation} are optimal.
-In other words, does there exists a function for which hardness is even less condensible than that is shown?
+It is a natural question to ask if the gaps in \cref{thm:bs-cert-condensation-intro} and \cref{thm:query-condensation-intro} are optimal.
+In other words, does there exists a function for which hardness is even less condensible than shown in these theorems?

 In particular, for deterministic query complexity, it asks if there exists a function $f$ such that for all restrictions $\rho$ with $|\rho^{-1}(\ast)|=O(\dqc(f))$, we have $\dqc(f|_\rho) = O(\dqc(f)^\alpha)$ where $\alpha < 2/3$?
 Observe that $\alpha \geq 1/3$, since $\dqc(f)\leq\deg(f)^3$ \cite{Midri04} and $\deg(f)$ condenses losslessly.
 Note that if the improved bound $\dqc(f)\leq \deg(f)^2$ were known to hold then we will have a better lower bound for the exponent.